 You may need to consult not only with ITSM leading practices such as ITIL, but also frameworks such as COBIT to broaden your thinking.

-I gave a presentation on the Brightalk platform on this very subject, so if you’d like to hear more of my thinking here, please take a look at this webinar.
+I gave a presentation on the Brightalk platform on this very subject, so if you’d like to hear more of my thinking here, please take a look at the SIAM isn’t just multi-vendor itsm webinar.